popodidi/Slackbot/README.md

 ### Set bot token

-[Create a bot](https://my.slack.com/services/new/bot) to get a token if you don't have one.
+[Create a bot](https://my.slack.com/services/new/bot) to get token if you don't have one.
 Set it up in `/App/Config.swift`

 ```swift